Feb 9, 2017

 “Do you like dogs?”

-"What is your favourite book/animal/color/food?"
+"What is your favorite book/animal/color/food?"

 “Do you know any jokes?”